cric96/scala-machine-learning-libraries/README.md

 I have integrated Scala code with Keras and Sklearn almost without problems.
 There are some facades (like NumPy and TensorFlow), but they seem to be deprecated or not updated.

+**pro**
+- you can access the python ecosystem quite agile;
+- you can leverage scala.native to improve the performance;
+- it is possible to use python libraries with scala typing support.

+**cons**
+- it is still quite immature;
+- there aren't a good support from the community (few and poor typing implemented);
+- the documentation is quite limited;
+- you need to implement you own typing if there aren't implement.